AstroPryor/JWKS-Server-SQL/README.md

 - Tests the JWKS endpoint for retrieving JSON Web Key Sets.
 - Uses `unittest` for testing and `unittest.mock` to mock HTTP requests.

-To run the code, ensure that all of the packages mentioned above are installed Then create and activate your virtual machine, I used venv Then run the server in one terminal using python app.py Then run the test script
+To run the code
+1. ensure that all of the packages mentioned above are installed
+2. Then create and activate your virtual machine, I used venv
+3. Then run the server in one terminal using python app.py
+3. Then run the test script

-To run the tests, use python -m unittest test_jwt.py Then install the coverage package
+To run the tests
+1. use python -m unittest test_jwt.py
+2. Then install the coverage package
-Then run the tests using coverage coverage run -m unittest test_jwt.py coverage report -m
+3. Then run the tests using coverage
+4. type coverage run -m unittest test_jwt.py
+5. type coverage report -m